 The risk assessment model described in Section 4 is supported by a Risk Assessment and Optimisation Framework (RAOF) which implements the defined functionality.
-This deliverable reports the first version of the tool implementing the core part of the described model.
+This deliverable reports the second version of the tool implementing the described model.

 It is important to underline once again that the main goal of the RAOF in MEDINA is to evaluate the degree of non-conformity of the service with the selected certification scheme.
-This analysis is to be performed using assessed risk as a core functionality.
+This analysis should be performed using the assessed risk as a core functionality.
 That is why this deliverable is focused on defining and implementing the risk assessment (model).